 These measurements are routinely used for both protection and condition monitoring.
 The amplitude of the signal corresponds to the amount of vibration and can be related to bearing clearances.
 It is made in units of displacement, either micrometers or mils.

 This is the axial movement of the shaft at the thrust bearing, relative to the thrust bearing housing.
 It may be made at the end of the shaft or at the thrust collar.
 A similar measurement is called rotor position and is when the axial position is made relative to the machine casing rather than the thrust bearing.

 Because the shaft axial (thrust) position measurement is so important, it is usually made by means of two redundant probes that compare their readings and use logical AND voting.
-The measurement can also be done by means of a single probe but will have not voting.
 The thrust bearings on steam turbines are generally large enough to easily accommodate two probes – either to observe the thrust collar directly or to observe the end of the shaft near the thrust bearing.

 To ensure radial and axial (thrust) bearings are not too heavily loaded, or starved of necessary lubrication, it is customary to embed an RTD or thermocouple into the bearing pad(s) carrying the shaft load.
 When excessive temperatures are observed, the machine must be shut down because the bearing babbitt material can melt, resulting in damage far beyond a replaceable bearing pad – such as a scored shaft or an axial rub.

 Often, sudden catastrophic changes in a machine will result in instantaneous changes in shaft position or vibration, and the thermal inertia of the bearing materials will cause temperature to rise more slowly than vibration levels, but still relatively fast.

 For this reason, it is not always advisable to vote temperature and vibration using AND logic.
 By the time both measurements indicate a problem, it may be too late to trip the machine and prevent damage.